Terms of service

 - Alternative Dispute Resolution

-1) Scope
+1) Scope of Application

 2) Conclusion of Contract

-3) Right of Withdrawal
+3) Right of withdrawal

 3.1 Consumers generally have a right of withdrawal.

-3.3 The right of withdrawal does not apply to consumers who, at the time of the conclusion of the contract, do not belong to any member state of the European Union and whose sole residence and delivery address are outside the European Union at the time of the conclusion of the contract.
+3.3 The right of withdrawal does not apply to consumers who, at the time of conclusion of the contract, do not belong to any member state of the European Union and whose sole place of residence and delivery address at the time of conclusion of the contract are located outside the European Union.

-4) Prices and Payment Conditions
+4) Prices and payment terms

-4.2 For deliveries to countries outside the European In individual cases, additional costs may arise within the Union, which the seller is not responsible for and which must be borne by the customer.
-These include, for example, costs for money transfers by credit institutions (e.g., transfer fees, exchange rate fees) or import-related duties or taxes (e.g., customs duties).
-Such costs may also arise in relation to money transfers even if the delivery is not made to a country outside the European Union, but the customer makes the payment from a country outside the European Union.
+4.2 For deliveries to countries outside the European Union, further Costs may arise that are not the responsibility of the Seller and must be borne by the Customer.
+These include, for example, costs for the transfer of money by credit institutions (e.g. transfer fees, exchange rate fees) or import duties and taxes (e.g. customs duties).
+Such costs may also arise in connection with the transfer of money even if the delivery is not made to a country outside the European Union, but the Customer makes the payment from a country outside the European Union.

-5) Delivery and Shipping Conditions
+5) Delivery and shipping conditions

 5.5 Self-collection is not possible for logistical reasons.